yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/setup_work_locally.md

 ## Before you start

 * You will need a Git client installed, such as Gitbash
-* You will need write access to the Git repo
+* You will need write access to the Git repo or your own fork of the Git repo

 ## Clone the Git repo

-Clone the git repo.
+Clone the Git repo.
 Don't forget to use `--recurse-submodules` or you won't pull down some of the code you need to generate a working site.

 ```
 git clone --recurse-submodules --depth 1 https://github.com/Axway/axway-open-docs.git
 ```

+{{< alert title="Note" color="primary">}}If you don't have write access to the repo, clone your _fork_ of the repo instead.{{< /alert >}}

 ## Install Hugo